Amazon CEO Jeff Bezos Becomes 2nd Richest Person – Who’s The First?

 So Who is the Wealthiest Person in the World?

-As of the end of March, 2017, the number one spot on the Bloomberg Billionare list is still Bill Gates.
+As of the end of March 2017, the number one spot on the Bloomberg Billionaire list is still Bill Gates.
 Gates has an estimated net worth of $86 billion, $10.4 billion ahead of Bezos.